AhmedTarekEl-Mahdy/alx-low_level_programming/0x01-variables_if_else_while/README.md

 You can only use putchar twice in your code
 All your code should be in the main function

-7. Simile in the mirror
+7. Smile in the mirror

 Write a program that prints the lowercase alphabet in reverse, followed by a new line.